Resource Demand Determinants

 Technology is the primary factor that can increase the productivity of a particular resource.
 For instance, the development of irrigation systems has allowed farmers to farm land that would otherwise be too arid.
 Automation also increases the productivity of labor, which increases the demand for skilled labor experienced in working with computers or robotics.

 Resource quality also affects the demand for it, especially for skilled labor.
 For instance, a specialist may charge a higher price for services because she can perform them better and faster.
 So, for instance, a real estate lawyer can charge more for his real estate services than a general practitioner.
-Technology helps to increase the wages of skilled workers, because it makes each of them more productive.
+Technology helps increase the wages of skilled workers by making them more productive.
 Ironically, unions often try to halt the progress of technology in their companies to protect jobs, but they also want to increase wages for their members.
 Hence, it is counterproductive to try to maintain the old way of doing things when technology would allow the workers to be paid more.

 Changes in the prices of other resources can have either a substitution or complementary effect.
-Because several resources are used in the production of most items, the demand for a particular resource will depend on the prices of the other resources.
-There are several factors resulting from differences in the prices of different resources.
+Because several resources are used in the production of most items, the demand for a particular resource depends on the prices of the other resources.
+Different prices of different resources have different effects.

 The substitution effect reduces demand for a particular resource when the cost of another resource that can substitute as an input declines.
 This increases the demand for the substitute while decreasing demand for the prior resource.
 Automation is a common example of the substitution effect, where the continually declining cost of technology reduces the need for labor.
-Polyester can reduce the use of cotton in clothing if the price of cotton increases.
+Polyester reduces using cotton in clothing if the price of cotton increases.

 The output effect occurs when the decreased cost of one input allows the firm to produce other products based on that input, thereby increasing the demand for the resources.
 Obviously, the net effect of substitution and output depends on the relative importance.
 If the substitution effect is more important, then demand for a particular resource will decline, and vice versa.
 If the output effect is more prominent, the demand for the resource will increase.